 Book a Hotel in Advance When Planning a Visit to Dubai

 Almost half of the fun of a vacation comes from the place you choose to spend your staycation in.
 This means if you find yourself a convenient hotel, your vacation in Dubai can get even more rejuvenating.
 Fortunately, Dubai features myriad gorgeous hotels and resorts.
-However, during the high season, which is between October and April, the beautiful city will be swarmed by tourists and you might not be able to find a room in the hotel you have been dreaming about spending your vacation in.
+However, during the high season, which is between October and April, the beautiful city will be swarmed by tourists, and you might not be able to find a room in the hotel you have been dreaming about spending your vacation in.

 Pack Your Clothing According to the Month of Your Visit to Dubai

-Now that everything is set for going on a vacation in Dubai, let’s discuss the wardrobe.
+Now that everything is set for going on a vacation in Dubai let’s discuss the wardrobe.
 Keep in mind that you are traveling to a country with a dry climate, so don’t pack heavy clothing.
-Summers get really hot in the UAE and if you’re planning to travel during summer, make sure to bring comfortable clothes.
+Summers get really hot in the UAE, and if you’re planning to travel during summer, make sure to bring comfortable clothes.
 It gets a bit chilly at the end of the fall and in the winter, though a light jacket is all you need to repel the cold.

 Do Stick to the Dress Code When in Dubai

-The United Arab Emirates is an Islamic country and the Emirati etiquette demands you to dress modestly and respect the Muslim culture.
+The United Arab Emirates is an Islamic country, and Emirati etiquette demands you to dress modestly and respect the Muslim culture.
 This does not mean that you have to wear traditional clothing that locals wear.
 On the contrary, you can wear whatever you want as long as your clothes are modest!

-The dress code is not strict in hotels and resorts and you are free to wear anything you want.
+The dress code is not strict in hotels and resorts, and you are free to wear anything you want.
 In crowded, public areas, however, refrain from revealing and flashy clothes.
 For women, clothing that is too short, too tight, or transparent are considered indecent.
 Moreover, men are not allowed to appear in public places topless.

 Beaches, too, are among the places where the Emirati dress code is not strict.
 There are, however, several rules you should keep in mind.
 If you want to wear swimwear, make sure you do so only on private beaches and in private swimming pools.
 Topless sunbathing is also prohibited since it is considered offensive.
 Cross-dressing is not allowed either.